cjneely10/YAPIM/demo/README.md

 2. Determine the quality of each assembly
     1. `checkm` provides this feature:
         1. See [the installation wiki](https://github.com/Ecogenomics/CheckM/wiki/Installation) for dependency download information
+           1. If using our pre-built environment, you will need to make sure that `checkm` dependencies are present on your system.
         2. `pip install numpy matplotlib pysam`
         3. `pip install checkm-genome`
 3. Annotate proteins with PFam